BlueStamp-Engineering-2022/Yang_BSE_Project/index.md

 [![Starter Project](https://i3.ytimg.com/vi/Dk8wo_IOyVo/maxresdefault.jpg)](https://www.youtube.com/watch?v=Dk8wo_IOyVo "Starter Project")

 # Final Milestone
 My final milestone is to make the robot Dance.
 I contacted a API called musixmatch to make it sing as well but they ghosted me so I used a digital music sheet file called mid to extract song data on a raspberry pi.
-Raspberry Pi sends signals to the arduino to configure it's max and mininu
+Raspberry Pi sends signals to the arduino to configure it's max and min.
+Then sends the notes to the arduino for it to interpret.
+Which it does.

 [![Final Milestone](https://i.ytimg.com/an_webp/wKM3nT-UjmI/mqdefault_6s.webp?du=3000&sqp=CLrN4ZYG&rs=AOn4CLBYtPqzMzsh6wESP_Ok66Wq9HJazg)](https://www.youtube.com/watch?v=wKM3nT-UjmI&feature=emb_logo "Final Milestone")